brysky9654/brysky9654/README.md

   ✨ As a team player, I thrive on collaborating with others to achieve common goals.

-  ✨ Outside of work, I'm passionate about football and other sports.
+  ✨ Outside the work, I'm passionate about football, tennis, and other sports.

-  ✨ I love exploring new technologies and continually seek opportunities to expand my skillset.
+  ✨ I love exploring new technologies and continually seek opportunities to expand my skill set.

 </td></tr></table>

 ## Rapidfire
 <table><tr><td valign="top" width="100%">

-  🔔 I’m currently working on [Business Website Development](https://github.com/brysky9654).
+  🔔 Nowadays, I’m working on [Business Website Development](https://github.com/brysky9654).

-  🔔 Now I’m building business websites using C#, ASP.NET Core 7, MSSQL, and Azure Services.
+  🔔 I’m building business websites using C#, ASP.NET Core 8, MS SQL, and Azure Services.

   🔔 Ask me anything about developing C#, ASP.NET, and other related technologies.